b06611033/Dog-Behavior-Detection-Using-IMU-and-Machine-Learning/README.md

-# Codes for Bachelor Thesis Project: Dog behavior detection using IMU and machine learning method**
+# Bachelor Thesis Project: Dog behavior detection using IMU and machine learning method
 ### class_to_num
 Convert categorical value to one-hot, and vice versa
 ### lpms32